2008 Malta Cup

 The 2008 Malta Cup was a professional non-ranking snooker tournament that took place between 4 and 10 February 2008 at the Hilton Conference Center in Portomaso, Malta.

 The Gambling Commission looked at allegations of match-fixing during the round-robin stage of the tournament.

 Shaun Murphy won the title by defeating Ken Doherty 9–3 in the final.

+Prize fund

+The breakdown of prize money for this year is shown below: